Nikos-VR/Nikos-VR.github.io/README.md

 ...

-Board Game: two player chess like game where each unit has different attributes (https://nikos-vr.github.io/boardgame)
+Board Game: two player chess like game where units have custom attributes (https://nikos-vr.github.io/boardgame)

 Escape Room: simulation in a virtual reality environment of an escape room (https://nikos-vr.github.io/escape)